Phosphate Binders

 Clinical Pearl

-No meal, no binder.
-Phosphate binders are fork-and-knife drugs — they work only when swallowed with food, binding phosphorus right at the table.
+No meal, no binder — phosphate binders are fork-and-knife drugs, binding phosphorus right at the table.
+Pick sevelamer (calcium-free) when the calcium is already high.